Made to be installed through a wall. Works well for tackling humidity in moisture-prone rooms. Polymeric grilles can be painted.

-We’ll discuss three common types of ventilation fans below: exhaust fans, attic fans, and window fans.
+We’ll discuss three common types of ventilation fans: exhaust fans, attic fans, and window fans.

 The most common type of ventilation fan is an exhaust fan.
 These are generally used to remove excess condensation, moisture, and other vapors from kitchens, bathrooms, workshops, and so on.

-The attic fan is an often undervalued appliance that can prevent unseen damage and help your house 'breathe.”
+The attic fan is an often underappreciated appliance that can prevent unseen damage and help your house 'breathe.”

 A window fan is technically a type of exhaust fan, though it may be reversible, drawing air in as well as expelling it.
 Some window fans are portable; you fit them to the window opening.
-Others can be used as a cheap, albeit less-efficient, alternative to an air conditioner.
+Others can be used as cheap, albeit less-efficient, alternatives to air conditioners.